Legal work for expanding a solo director company in Australia

 Here’s a guide for how to use a founder’s agreement.

-Now, the founders’ agreement is not to be confused with an employee agreement.
+Also, the founders’ agreement is not to be confused with an employee agreement.

 While founders are responsible for bringing the key business ideas to life and making decisions, employees are completing the leg work.